kdavis-mozilla/corpora-preprocessor/README.md

 ### What to do...

-One simply opens a shell an proceedes as follows:
+One simply opens a shell an proceeds as follows:
 ```bash
 MacBook-Pro:Code kdavis$ cd corpora-preprocessor
 MacBook-Pro:corpora-preprocessor kdavis$ make all